 3 – Casual dining.
 Informal restaurants serving from pizza to curry meals or sushi and Chinese.
 There is a lot on offer but still plenty of room to start something original.
 If you get it right this is perhaps where the money is.

 4 – Low-cost: Fast food and takeaway outlets.
 This is perhaps the most economic of choices which attract the crowds of youngsters and families.
 There are a good number of chains present in Gibraltar.
 Some are highly successful whilst others less so but they can still make a profit.
 This is the most common case of working with a franchise brand.
 The really good ones ask for a massive investment which could be close to the one-million mark in some cases.
+Check out flooring franchise opportunities as well if you’re interested in that industry.
 Others ask for outrageous royalty fees as well as huge initial fees and payments on exchange of contracts.
 I would be extremely cautious when entering any type of franchise restaurant business but we shall not go any further into the restaurant franchising world as this may possibly be the subject of another article.

 When there is a downturn in the global economy the worst hit are in the upper end of this so called pyramid and people will most likely stop or reduce using the top two whilst they will continue to use choices 3 and 4.